Skip to content

 Running a Federated Directory Instance

 This guide explains how to federate your Directory instance (partner.io) with the public production Directory at prod.ads.outshift.io.
 The prod instance uses the https_web bundle endpoint profile (Let's Encrypt, standard HTTPS).
 Your instance must use https_web as well for compatibility.
+If you want a single AWS EKS happy path instead of a generic federation reference, start with Federation on Amazon EKS.

 Partnering with the Production Directory involves two trust domains. partner.io is your instance's trust domain and prod.ads.outshift.io is the production Directory's trust domain.